 In recent years, public awareness of personal pronouns has become more and more common.
-Pronouns are an important way to express gender identity, but the broadening of pronoun possibilities has led to some confusion and heated discussions about gender and grammar.
+They’re an important way to express gender identity, but the broadening of possibilities has led to some confusion and heated discussions about gender and grammar.

-Someone who identifies as nonbinary or gender fluid may choose they/them pronouns, another gender-neutral pronoun, or a variety of gendered and non-gendered pronouns.
-A few commonly used gender-neutral pronouns are sie/hir and zie/zir.
+Someone who identifies as nonbinary or gender fluid may choose the gender-neutral they/them, or a variety of gendered and non-gendered pronouns.
+A few commonly used gender-neutral options are sie/hir and zie/zir.